Tokyo Skytree

 The tower is the primary television and radio broadcast site for the Kantō region; the older Tokyo Tower no longer gives complete digital terrestrial television broadcasting coverage because it is surrounded by high-rise buildings.
 Skytree was completed on Leap Day, 29 February 2012, with the tower opening to the public on 22 May 2012.
-The tower is the centrepiece of a large commercial development funded by Tobu Railway (which owns the complex) and a group of six terrestrial broadcasters headed by NHK.
+The tower is the centerpiece of a large commercial development funded by Tobu Railway (which owns the complex) and a group of six terrestrial broadcasters headed by NHK.
 Trains stop at the adjacent Tokyo Skytree Station and nearby Oshiage Station.
 The complex is 7 km northeast of Tokyo Station.
-In addition, there is the Sumida Aquarium in the "Tokyo Solamachi" complex.
+Sumida Aquarium is in the Tokyo Solamachi complex.

 Design

 The tower's design was published on 24 November 2006, based on the following three concepts: